-- Permit to Install: Determining Applicability Guidebook (October 2005) - A guidebook that provides a logical, comprehensive, step-by-step approach to determining what activities trigger the need for a permit to install.
+- PSD Workbook: A Practical Guide to Michigan's Prevention of Significant Deterioration Regulations (May 2014) - A guidebook that provides a logical, comprehensive, step-by-step approach to determining what activities trigger the need for a permit to install.
 The guide also contains useful resource information including commonly asked questions and example problems.

 - Permit to Install Determining Applicability Flowcharts

 - Permit to Install Exemption Handbook